Turn scattered AI use into approved workflows your firm can trust

 Delivered by Rob, a certified AI Governance Practitioner under LOCS:23.
 Online by default, or in person for a premium.

-Our guarantee: if you finish the discovery without a clear picture of where you stand and a plan you can act on, we refund it in full.
-The risk is ours, not yours.
+Our guarantee: if you finish the review without a clear picture of where you stand and a plan you can act on, we refund it in full.
+The fee is credited against a 90-day sprint if you go on.

 Your first level, in about two weeks